Jaeiya/hashimg/README.md

 ### Installing

 You can download this app in multiple flavors (platforms) from the [Releases] page.
 It supports Windows, Linux, and MacOS.
-If you're using a modern processor, you can use the `v2` and `v3` versions.
-You may or may not get better performance when using those, but ultimately it will be negligible.
+If you're using a modern processor, you can use the `v2` or `v3` versions.
+You may or may not get better performance when using those, but it will likely be negligible.

-Once you download the version for your Operating system, you can either run it in whatever folder you've extracted it in, but if you want it to be more useful, you'll probably want to set it up in your `PATH` environment variable, which is talked about a little more below.
+After you download the version you want, you can extract it to any folder you like and execute it from a terminal pointing at that directory.
+The best way to use this application is to set it up in your global `PATH` environment variable; that way it can be accessed from any folder in your terminal.

 ### Build Instructions

+You'll need to have Go `1.22.5` or higher installed.

 You can download the source and build this for either Windows or Linux, using their respective build scripts `build.bat` (for Windows) or `build.sh` (for Linux).
-They will both build a `hashimg.exe` to the `/bin` folder.
+They will both build to `/bin/hashimg.exe`.

-If you want `hashimg.exe` to be accessible from any directory in your terminal, then you'll have to move the program to a path that's already part of your `PATH` environment variable, or add a new path to it that points to the location of `hashimg.exe`.
-There are many tutorials on how to do this so you should be able to quickly search for it and find what you're looking for.

 ### Expectations